rsdoiel/antenna/archives/2025/columns_2025.27.md

 <p>Earlier I wrote this post:</p>
 <ul>
 <li>The worst thing about Claude and ChatGPT is that you can't get them to work with you the way you want them to.
 They always run off and <i>do</i> the things I asked about.
 So if I say "what if the middle column must be at least 600 pixels wide?
 What I want is literally an answer to the question I asked.
 It was not an instruction to do it.
 I've been a CEO, and this infuriates me.
-I want to understand the limits are, I don't want to impose them.
+I want to understand the limits, I don't want to impose them.
 I'm trying to figure out what the cost would be in doing something, again -- not requesting it be done.
 No matter how many times I tell it not to do this, it just does it.
 And Claude has absolutely no memory.
 If I want it to work with me a certain way I have to tell it how to do it every time.
 I can save it off in a document, but even the simplest automation is impossible.
 In that sense it is very primitive software.
 If I were using a spreadsheet for example, I'd have settings that I could change, and unless the software had a bug it would never forget it until I told it otherwise. </li>
 </ul>
 <p>Because it can be so stubborn and uncooperative, I often try to solve complicated problems myself.
 Then I decided to try again, and brought a problem to ChatGPT and we did eventually figure it out, but at the end I wanted to review how inefficient the process was because it doesn't look all around at the options, I had to do that for it, and it wasn't even aware it needed that kind of help.
 After exploring this, I asked if it would remember what we concluded, and this is what came back.</p>
 <ul>